The best new restaurants in the US for 2018

 Bavel, a Middle Eastern-inspired restaurant and encore to one of the cities' most coveted tables, Bestia, opened in downtown's Arts District.
 Bestia may have put downtown on the heat map, and Bavel has solidified that this neighborhood will continue to explode with fine dining.

 We recommend trying as many dishes as possible.
 The food is meant to be shared.
 The Infatuation suggests ordering the duck 'nduja hummus, mushroom kebabs, lamb neck, and every type of bread on the menu.
-We'd like to add that the grilled octopus, roasted cauliflower, and oyster mushroom kebab are also stellar.
+We'd like to add that the grilled octopus, roasted cauliflower and oyster mushroom kebab are also stellar.

 The duck should be on your table at the NoMad